 Outside, we had two major concerns.
 1) We had a swimming pool.
 We were concerned that he might get too close and fall in.
 He would probably sink to the bottom if that were the case.
 However, he never got too close.
 2) We had pool maintenance and lawn maintenance services.
 We were concerned that someone would leave a gate open and Tortie would escape.
 Fortunately, that didn’t happen either, at least not until much later.
 As he grew, he could no longer walk under our patio furniture.
 He began lowering himself to get under the lounges and then raise himself and walk with a lounge on his back.
 It took me awhile to figure out why our patio furniture kept getting rearranged.

 In the winter, he digs a hole that covers part of his body and basically stays there unless the sun is shining.
 If there’s sun, he’ll find a place to sit and soak it in.
 He won’t eat or poop while he’s in this state.
 He’s not completely hibernating, but not fully functioning either.
+This physical state is called brumation.
 He walks very slowly barely putting one leg in front of the other to move himself.
 I know he’s ready to come out of this state when I see him eating grass in the spring and his movements are more fluid.

 He's very fast when he’s on a mission.
 He recognizes people and voices.
 He’s lived in four places.
 At one location he dug under a chain link fence that separated the backyard from the orchard.
 He was racing through the orchard and preparing to dig under the fence next to the street when caught.
 We had to get a wagon to place him in and wheel him back to his area.
 At another location he was preparing his winter home and dug so fast that there was a plume of dust in that section of the backyard.
 His finished product was so deep and expansive that we couldn’t see where it ended.
 It definitely qualified as a tortoise mansion.